 Resources for Episode 006 (Bonus): Ohio Abortion Regulations and Ethical Dilemmas for OBGYNs With Meredith Field & Jessie Hill

 - Fetal viability refers to the ability of a human fetus to survive outside the uterus.

-- An obstetrician-gynecologist, or OBGYN, is a healthcare professional that specializes in female reproductive health.
+- An obstetrician-gynecologist, or OBGYN, is a healthcare professional who specializes in female reproductive health.

 - A focus group is a research method that brings together a small group of people to answer questions in a moderated setting.

-- Qualitative research is defined as a market research method that focuses on obtaining data through open-ended and conversational communication.
+- Qualitative research is a market research method that focuses on obtaining data through open-ended and conversational communication.

 - Ohio Policy Evaluation Network: https://open.osu.edu/

 - Access to article: Ohio Abortion Regulations and Ethical Dilemmas for Obstetrician–Gynecologists: